Comorbidities Associated with Eating Disorders

 Are Eating Disorders Linked to Depression?

 It’s well-documented that eating disorders frequently co-occur with depression, affecting a significant portion of those struggling with these conditions.
 Research suggests that between 50-75% of individuals dealing with an eating disorder also battle depression (source: ScienceDirect).
+Importantly, individuals with eating disorders, especially anorexia nervosa, face a dramatically increased risk of suicide, being 31 times more likely to die by suicide compared to the general population.
+This highlights the severe impact of psychiatric comorbidities in these populations.
 This overlap can intensify feelings of low self-esteem, dissatisfaction, and shame related to body image and overall self-perception.

 The Anxiety and Eating Disorder Relationship